vseryakov/backendjs/README.md

 - `/counter/incr`
-  Increase one or more counter fields, each column can provide a numeric value and it will be added to the existing value, negative values will be substracted.
+  Increase one or more counter fields, each column can provide a numeric value and it will be added to the existing value, negative values will be substracted. if `id` parameter is specified, only public columns will be increased for other account.

   Example:

         /counter/incr?msg_read=5&
+        /counter/incr?id=12345&ping=1

 ## History
 The history API maintains one table for all application specific logging records.
 All operations deal with current account only.